 Please fill out the form below and we will contact you to answer any questions you may have regarding the purchase of this bike.
 Alternatively, you may call us direct at 949-254-6551.

-MORE PHOTOS AVAILABLE UPON REQUEST
+MORE PHOTOS AVAILABLE FOR REVIEW UPON REQUEST

-This is a collection of the four Indian Civilian models produced by Indian Motorcycle in 1942.
+This was originally a collection of the four Indian Civilian models produced by Indian Motorcycle in 1942.
 As 1942 was a war year, a very limited number of civilian-model motorcycles were produced, with civilian automobile and motorcycle production ending officially on February 9, 1942.
 All told, approximately 1,000 (total) 1942 Indian Civilian Models were produced over the four model lines.
 The Jr. Scout or "30.50" (model 542) had the fewest produced, with at least 35 manufactured.

-All four of these motorcycles, Indian Four, Indian Chief, Indian Sport Scout, and Indian Jr Scout, are fully restored using factory-built examples with reproduction parts kept to a minimum.
+All four of the motorcycles originally in the collection, Indian Four, Indian Chief, Indian Sport Scout, and Indian Jr Scout, are fully restored using factory-built examples with reproduction parts kept to a minimum.
 These truly are the last of the Pre-War Indians and the last genuine civilian models produced under Dupont ownership.
 These are not to be confused with "Essential Use" models which were devoid of chrome and painted in limited colors, or converted military models such as the 741.
 In fact, three of the models available here, the Four, Sport Scout and Jr. Scout were discontinued following this production run and are, therefore, the "Last of the Breed".
 The earlier production models of this collection (Jr Scout and Indian 4) retained the "teardrop" tank badges while the later production models of this collection (Sport Scout and Chief) came with the "lollipop" style tank badges which were last used on 1946 Indian Chiefs.

 While it would be a shame to break up this great collection, the owner is willing to do so due to the many requests.
 See Pricing Details Below.